 - A special, more computationally-oriented laboratory experience in neurobiology

 - Mentorship from a cross-departmental faculty committee that will assist in course selection and identification of research opportunities

 - Opportunities to present research at campus-wide and national meetings

 Entry into the program is competitive; up to 12 students will be selected each year.

 Interested students are strongly recommended to enroll in NBIO 490, Seminar in Computational Neuroscience, in the fall.
 This course provides an exciting and accessible overview of computational neuroscience research on campus.
 We also strongly recommend a background in mathematics that goes beyond calculus, preferably including background in linear algebra and differential equations.
 Examples include a course of the equivalent of AMATH301 or AMATH422.

 Trainees will be expected to complete:

 (1) EIther (1*) two quarters of NBIO301 and 302 OR (2*) Introduction to Neuroscience BIOL130.
 If not in the NBIO major but completing the NBIO301/2 sequence, laboratory participation is required for NBIO 301 only and will be undertaken in a separate section with distinct data analysis.

-(2) NBIO 303: Neuronal coding and computation.
+(2) AMATH 342: Neuronal coding and computation.
 2 hrs/ week companion course to NBIO 301, covering mathematical approaches to neuronal excitability, networks and concepts of neural coding.
 Alternating seminar/workshop in programming for neuroscience.